kumahq/kuma-website/docs/README.md

 ::: slot news

-**Kuma 1.1.5 has been released!**  &mdash; Installation scripts are moved to a new location, and transparent proxying and the GUI are improved!
-[Read More](/blog/2021/kuma-1-1-5/)
+**Kuma 1.1.6 has been released!**  &mdash; All tags are now supported for Traffic Permission policies, you can specify TCP and HTTP health checks together, and much more!
+[Read More](/blog/2021/kuma-1-1-6/)

 :::